akamsteeg/AtleX.HaveIBeenPwned/readme.md

 finding breaches an account was in, which pastes contained the user's email address and to check whether a password was in a breach or not.

-It's highly optimized for great performance and low resource usage.
+The AtleX.HaveIBeenPwned library is highly optimized for ease of use, great performance and low resource usage.
+It is thread safe, simple to plug into ASP.net Core(+)'s dependency injection system and usable on many platforms.

 :warning: For some actions, like getting the pastes and breaches for an account, the [HaveIBeenPwned.com API](https://haveibeenpwned.com/) requires a API key.
 These API keys are available on the [HaveIBeenPwned.com website](https://haveibeenpwned.com/API/Key).